nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

 add more edge cases in spreadsheet

 add tests
-    defs ~
+    defs --- Done
-    db 2 tests remaining
+    db -- Done
-    parsers ~
+    parsers -- Done
-    mapping_add
-    git_utils
+    mapping_add   --- Need to move individual use cases into their own methods and mock dependencies git_utils
     spreadsheet_utils

-add parse from export format
+~ add parse from export format ~ Done

-add parse from export format where the root doc is a standard and it links to cres or groups add parse from spreadsheet with unknown standards (for key,val in items add_standard)
+~ add parse from export format where the root doc is a standard and it links to cres or groups ~ Done

+~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done

 merge spreadsheet to yaml and mapping add, they do the same thing